 The elements described above give direction to the volume of capacity needed and the parameter sets used to construct the standard catalogue paths used as a basis for the capacity model and supply.
-These elements will be, just as will be the case with the border times, harmonised with ProRail, and in later stages, with all neighbouring IMs.
+These elements will be, just as will be the case with the border times, harmonised with the neighbouring IMs.
 These parameter sets may differ from line to line and axis to axis, but are not rigid in nature.
 The goal of the standard catalogue paths is to optimise the available capacity in a manner that allows optimal use by the concerned clients.
-Paths requested and used should take into account and be in line with the capacity model and supply.
+The goal of a Capacity Model and Capacity Supply Plan is that paths requested and used should take into account and be in line with the Capacity Model and Capacity Supply Plan as much as possible.
 This means that optimisation and adaptation to specific customers' needs remains possible to a certain degree, on a case-by-case basis.
 On top of this, the capacity model and supply does not intend to pre-plan all available capacity, but to allow sufficient room for a pragmatic and flexible use.